 If you smell natural gas, don’t try to restart the pilot light.
 Get a hold of your local utility company at once.

 - Water Heater Age

-The usual run of a domestic water heater with appropriate upkeep is 10–12 years.
-Despite the fact that your outdated water heater isn’t having problems, it’s an increased risk of a damaging leak.
+The usual life span of a domestic water heater with appropriate upkeep is 10–12 years.
+Despite the fact that your water heater isn’t having problems, it could be at an increased risk of a damaging leak.

 If you’re not certain of your water heater’s age, check the sticker on the heater.
 This indicates the manufacturing date and serial number.

 If your water tastes metallic, your water lines could be corroded.
 If both hot and cold water is rusty, the damage is possibly somewhere in your pipes.